 Media is the library where you upload and manage images, video, recordings, and files that you upload and use on your site.

-Billboard, News, Event, and Profile are all custom post types that are built into Red.
+There are multiple custom post types including News, Event, Profile and more.
 Each post type is designed with specific purposes in mind.
 The term “Post” is used to describe a distinct block of content that may include text, headers, images, links, etc. Posts can be used alone or in groups on specific page types.
-For example, a “News” post can appear on a News page that lists all news, or can be used in a News Highlight within an internal page.
+For example, a “News” post can appear on a News page that lists all news or can be used in a News Highlight within an internal page.

 Posts can also be categorized into different groups that can be published on different pages, for example, “All News” or “Research News” pages that only show posts in those categories.